-Description: Compensation received by active members of the Armed Forces is excluded from gross income for any month the service member served in a combat zone or was hospitalized as a result of an injury or illness incurred while serving in a combat zone.
+Description: Compensation received by active members of the armed forces is excluded from gross income for any month the service member served in a combat zone or was hospitalized as a result of an injury or illness incurred while serving in a combat zone.

-1.1.037 Exclusion of energy conservation subsidies provided by public utilities purchase or installation of any energy conservation measure.
+1.1.037 Exclusion of energy conservation subsidies provided by public utilities

-Description: In general, this provision allows customers to deduct from their gross income the value of any subsidy provided by a public utility for the
+Description: In general, this provision allows customers to exclude from their gross income the value of any subsidy provided by a public utility for the purchase or installation of any energy conservation measure.